iteles/blw-baby/cloth-diapers/cloth-diapers-basics.md

 Let me be clear: these are possibly the _most_ annoying AI2s on the market.
-Putting them together is a total nightmare of tiny poppers that are not only different from every other diaper on the market but _different from one side of the diaper to the other_ :fire:
+Putting them together is a total nightmare of tiny poppers that are not only different from every other diaper on the market but _different from one side of the diaper to the other_ 🔥
 I find them impressively infuriating.

 BUT.